-Early childhood education, the care and instruction of young children outside of the home, over the last half century has become a downward extension of schooling.
+Early childhood education—the care and instruction of young children outside of the home—has become a downward extension of schooling.
 It is now the first rung on the educational ladder.
 In many respects, however, this most recent addition to the pedagogical hierarchy is quite different from its elementary and secondary predecessors.

 The early childhood curriculum is the most holistic and least differentiated at any level of education.
 It is also the most solidly grounded in philosophy, in clearly articulated methodology, and in theory and research.
 Those who contributed to the discipline of early childhood education came from occupations and professions outside the academic domain.
 What they had in common was an understanding of children.
 And that is what makes early childhood education unique; it starts with the child and not with the subject matter.